-If no water is coming out of the water pump indicator hole or flow is intermittent, stop engine and check cooling water intake holes for obstruction.
-If no obstruction is found, this may indicate a blockage in the cooling system or a water pump problem.
-Have the outboard checked by your dealer.
-Operating the engine while overheated will cause engine damage.
+Stop the engine.
+If no water is coming out of the water pump indicator hole or flow is intermittent, check the cooling water intake holes for obstruction.
+If no obstruction is found, there may be a blockage in the cooling system or a water pump problem.
+Have your dealer check the outboard.
+Operating an overheated engine will cause engine damage.